jtkprojektpl/php-junior-recruitment-task/README.md

 # Junior PHP developer recruitment task

-Aim of this task is to order a package label using our API and provied data and process the response.
+Aim of this task is to order a package label using our API witth provied data and process the response.

 *Code should follow SOLID principles, but not over complicated, be readable*